-Directly before joining in LSHTM in 2014, I worked for the Terence Higgins Trust (THT) managing opportunistic chlamydia and gonorrhoea screening among young people (aged 15-24) in health services in south west London.
-I have also worked on the monitoring and evaluation of various chlamydia screening initiatives throughout England for the charity Brook, who provide sexual health and wellbeing services for young people under 25.
+Before joining in LSHTM in 2014, I worked for the Terence Higgins Trust (THT) managing delivery of the National Chlamydia Screening Programme (NCSP) in health services in south west London.
+I have also worked on the monitoring and evaluation of various STI screening initiatives throughout England for the charity Brook, who provide sexual health and wellbeing services for young people under 25.

-I hold an undergraduate degree in Anthropology and Sociology and a Masters in Social Research, both completed at Goldsmiths College, London.
-MY PhD, completed in 2012, qualitatively explored aspects of the experience of young mothers living in the city of Bristol, England.
+I hold an undergraduate degree in Anthropology and Sociology and a Masters degree in Social Research.
+MY PhD in Sociology was a qualitative study of the experiences of low-income young mothers living in the city of Bristol, England.

-I am seminar leader on the Principles of Social Research module and a tutor on the Msc Public Health.
-I am also a visiting lecturer on the MA in Childhood and Youth Studies at Sussex University and an Advanced Skills Tutor (AST) for the Brilliant Club, an charity that seeks to increase the number of children from under-represented backgrounds progressing to highly-selective universities.
+In addition, I am a visiting lecturer on the MA in Childhood and Youth Studies at Sussex University and an Advanced Skills Tutor (AST) for the Brilliant Club, a charity that seeks to increase the number of children from under-represented backgrounds progressing to highly-selective universities.

 My main areas of research are adolescent health and wellbeining and collective control as a mechanism for addressing health inequalities and their social determinants.
 My work has focussed on the experience of teenage pregnancy and parenting, school-based interventions to improve health (particularly sexual health) and community empowerment.